micromdm/nanomdm/docs/operations-guide.md

 Note that the `UserAuthenticate` message is only for "directory" MDM users and not the "primary" MDM user enrollment.
 See also [Apple's discussion of UserAthenticate](https://developer.apple.com/documentation/devicemanagement/userauthenticate#discussion) for more information.

+### -verify string

+* device identity verification type (default "pool")

+Selects which verifier to use to verify the device identity certificate:

+* `pool`: uses the "pool" verifier which can configure multiple CAs and intermediate certificates.
+* `signature-only`: uses the "signature" verifier which only verifies a device identity certificate was signed by a single CA. Notably it does not check identity certificate validity (expiry). **WARNING**: this *reduces security* of the signature checking.

 ## HTTP endpoints & APIs

 ### MDM